verbb/scheduler/README.md

 # Field type
 The field type allows users to select a date on which a Job should run, you set the Job type in the settings of the field.
-It can be used anywhere a normal field can and simply saves a [DateTime](https://craftcms.com/docs/templating/datetime) object as its value - so you can even use it when fetching elements using the [ElementCriteriaModel](https://craftcms.com/docs/templating/elementcriteriamodel).
+It can be used anywhere a normal field can and simply saves a [DateTime](https://craftcms.com/docs/templating/datetime) object as its value - so you can even use it when fetching elements.

 # Config variables